mguymon/obfuscate/README.md

       config.salt = "A weak salt ..."
     end

-Now add to models that you want to be Obfuscatable:
+Now add to models that you want to be `Obfuscatable`:

     class Message < ActiveRecord::Base
       obfuscatable # a hash of config overrides can be passed. end

-To get the 11 character obfuscated id, which uses `mode :block` for the Blowfish single block encryption:
+To get the 11 character `obfuscated_id`, which uses `mode :block` for the Blowfish single block encryption:

     message = Message.find(1)
     obfuscated = message.obfuscated_id
     clarified = message.clarify_id( obfuscated )

-Or obfuscate a block of text, using Blowfish string encryption, allowing longer than 8 to be obfuscated, but generate larger obfuscated text:
+Or `obfuscate` a block of text, defaults to mode :string which uses Blowfish string encryption, allowing longer blocks of text to be obfuscated.

     obfuscated = message.obfuscate( "if you use your imagination, this is a long block of text" ) clarified = message.clarify( obfuscated )